bids-standard/bids-specification/src/modality-specific-files/intracranial-electroencephalography.md

 added advantage over the existing formats and should have wide adoption in the BIDS community.

-The data format in which the data was originally stored is especially valuable in case conversion elicits the loss of crucial metadata specific to manufacturers and specific iEEG systems.
 We also encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.